ckeditor/ckeditor5/docs/installation/index.md

 order: 10
 menu-title: Overview
 meta-title: CKEditor 5 installation documentation
-meta-description: Learn how to install, integrate, configure and develop CKEditor 5.
-Browse through API documentation and online samples.
+meta-description: Learn how to install, integrate, configure, and develop CKEditor 5.
+Browse through the API documentation and online samples.
 ---

 # Getting started with CKEditor 5